yojaywork-max/hydro-whiplash-research-summary/README.md

 - Analysis on future projection
   - We may also make future projections on whiplash using models with available data.
 However, there is one thing to ponder.
 Recall that before identifying whiplash, we find extremes first. **But in future scenarios where distributions of precipitations are most likely to change, is it reasonable to recognize extremes based on the thresholds that are calculated from current climate?** Alternatively, is there an better method?

-    To answer this question, we make use of a proposed idealized model to investigate the relationship between number of extremes and frequency of whiplash.
+    To answer this question, we proposed an idealized model to investigate the relationship between number of extremes and frequency of whiplash.
 See next section.

 ## An idealized model
 ### Motivation